Jaster History, Family Crest & Coats of Arms

 - Pauline Jaster, aged 54, who landed in America from Berlin, in 1900

-- Bertha Jaster, aged 16, who emigrated to America from Witoszyn, in 1902
+- Bertha Jaster, aged 16, who immigrated to America from Witoszyn, in 1902

-- Helene Jaster, aged 29, who emigrated to the United States from Berlin, Germany, in 1912
+- Helene Jaster, aged 29, who immigrated to the United States from Berlin, Germany, in 1912

 - Afred Jaster, aged 25, who settled in America from Berlin, Germany, in 1913

-- Bernhardt Jaster, aged 12, who emigrated to the United States from Leipzig, Germany, in 1923
+- Bernhardt Jaster, aged 12, who immigrated to the United States from Leipzig, Germany, in 1923

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)